 07 Jan Short Chain Fatty Acids: the chemical language of the gut microbiota

-A quick look at how gut microbes communicate with our body.
+A quick look at how short chain fatty acids and gut microbes communicate with our body.

 There are trillions of microbes living in our intestines, including multiple species of bacteria, fungi, archaea, viruses, and protozoans.
 Collectively known as the gut microbiota, these microorganisms form a complex microenvironment, mostly dominated by bacteria.

-Gut bacteria has been intensively studied over the past decades and it is now well established that these tiny inhabitants influence multiple aspects of human health and disease1.
+Gut bacteria have been intensively studied over the past decades and it is now well established that these tiny inhabitants influence multiple aspects of human health and disease1.

 For example, imbalances in the number and diversity of gut bacteria, known as dysbiosis, have been linked to immunological malfunctions, inflammation, higher rates of infections, production of uremic toxins, and insulin resistance, among other problems.
 Diseases affecting the heart and kidney, diabetes, obesity, inflammatory bowel disease, and many other conditions also seem to be commonly associated with gut dysbiosis2-3.

-In recent years scientists have identified a group of chemicals known as Short Chain Fatty Acids or SCFAs that are produced by gut bacteria and have important roles in the functioning of our body, like regulating pH inside the intestine, improving nutrient absorption, inhibiting pathogen growth, and feeding certain cells in our body4.
-SCFAs are produced by gut bacteria when they ferment certain types of fibre, like resistant starch, which cannot be digested in the stomach or small intestine.
+In recent years scientists have identified a group of chemicals known as Short Chain Fatty Acids or SCFAs that are produced by gut bacteria and have important roles in the functioning of our body.
+For example they are involved with regulating pH inside the intestine, improving nutrient absorption, inhibiting pathogen growth, and feeding certain cells in our body4.
+Short Chain Fatty Acids are produced by gut bacteria when they ferment certain types of fibre, like resistant starch, which cannot be digested in the stomach or small intestine.
 Instead, this type of fibre is digested in the large intestine, by trillions of gut bacteria.